 In the meantime, there are more pressing political and military matters.
 The King must listen to his ministerial advisers before making decisions.
 Minister of the Interior Choi Myung-kil (Lee Byung-hun from The Age Of Shadows/Kim Jee-woon, 2016 and The Magnificent Seven/Antoine Fuqua, 2016) urges negotiation for peace with the enemy who outnumber them ten to one in marked contrast to Kim’s belief that they should stand and fight.
 The Prime Minister shares Kim’s belief, but is out of touch with the common people whereas Kim takes the trouble to talk and listen to the troops on the ground, represented primarily by the character of savvy, local blacksmith Seol Nal-soi (Go Soo).
-Thus when the latter suggests the men be supplied with straw bags as protection against the cold, Kim is able to raise this idea in court and get the King to agree to it.
+Thus, when the latter suggests the men be supplied with straw bags as protection against the cold, Kim is able to raise this idea in court and get the King to agree to it.
 The Prime Minister is disgusted with this since he thinks soldiers should simply endure the cold.

 As they speak, ministers frequently suggest that if their suggestions are unworthy, their heads should be separated from their bodies.
-The Fortress has its share of beheadings, but it never seems to be the politicians who suffer this fate – it’s the enemy one or two of whose heads are displayed to remind the troops of victory or a hapless Lieutenant who is being punished for the failures of his political masters.
+The Fortress has its share of beheadings, but it never seems to be the politicians who suffer this fate – it’s rather the enemy, one or two of whose heads are displayed to remind the troops of victory, or a hapless Lieutenant who is being punished for the failures of his political masters.
 The times may have been more violent and barbaric, but politicians have scarcely changed.